The Bold Personality of Our White Subway Tile Bathroom Design

 Don’t Be Afraid to Go Bright

 Our customers were risk takers, and it paid off.
 The unique, eye-popping color was an obvious reason this bathroom became one of Houzz’s most popular featured renovations.
-However, its over all appeal is subtler than that.
+However, its overall appeal is much more subtle.

 The vanity was the focal point for the bold green color, but designing and building it completely from scratch would have taken months.
 Instead of taking that path, we chose to eliminate part of the wait time by customizing a ready-made two-sink vanity from Way point.